underhillanna/PhotosynQ-Documentation/tutorials/_data_quality.md

 ![Identifying issues on the dashboard](../images/tutorials/_data_quality_dashboard_issues.jpg)

-2. In the **Spreadsheet** view, there is an **Issues** column that will display how many issues exist for a given measurement (B).
+2. In the **Spreadsheet** view, there is an **Issues** column that will display how many issues exist for a given measurement (left).

-3. In the single datum view, any issues will be present as a red bar above the measurement results (C).
+3. In the single datum view, any issues will be present as a red bar above the measurement results (right).

 ![Identifying issues in the spreadsheet (left) and single datum view (right)](../images/tutorials/_data_quality_spreadsheet_single_datum.jpg)